on food hydroid

 protected harbor location.
 They were at a depth of less than 1 m (3 ft).

 (Hai Van On, pers. com.)
-It feeds on what is probably Pennaria disticha
+It probably feeds on its host

 Big Island: possibly known from Indonesia.